iamsecretlyflash/AutoHelios/README.md

 Make sure to include the important specifications in the spec files

 HELIOS++ can be downloaded and built from the source library : https://github.com/3dgeo-heidelberg/helios

+Check ifc2ply.txt file to get an idea of the spec file format